Layered Case (THICC)

 an easy, affordable and repairable compact solution you can carry.

-Thanks to the invention of ZMK and Nice!Nano MCU, I was able to source the similarly configured 5x12 Ortho (LP) (now discontinued) from Boardsource.
+Thanks to the arrival of ZMK and Nice!Nano MCU, I managed to track down a similarly configured 5x12 Ortho (LP) from Boardsource (now discontinued).

-(There was also a thin version which reduced the layers to only bottom and one middle layer to mount excessive components)
+(A thin variant was also designed which strips to the bare minimum of only 1 bottom layer and 1 middle layer to mount excessive components)

-The case then was assembled together with M2 screws, standoffs and poron gasket strips that act as keyboard feet (frictionless, would not recommend)
+The final case was assembled with easily accessible zinc-plated black M2 screws, standoffs and Poron gasket strips that intended to function as keyboard feet.